-In 2018, we have interviewed more than 40 participants from African countries, particularly those from South Africa, about their transitions.
-Later we will interview MOOC takers who are current students at South African higher education institutions.
+In 2018, we interviewed nearly 60 participants from African countries (a majority from South Africa) about MOOCs and making transitions.
+In 2019, we are interviewing MOOC takers who are current students at UCT.
 This specific focus on students will allow us to probe how people at universities are making use of MOOCs for transitioning within levels of higher education, crossing disciplines or moving into the workplace.

 The interviews help to probe and understand current and potential uses of online courses by people wishing to study further.
 The outputs of the project include understanding the needs of people looking at universities to study further and offer new insights into the provision of appropriate online support for those making these transitions in and out of learning and work.

 Soraya Lester joined the team as a research assistant.
 She has completed an MPhil in Monitoring and Evaluation and is currently registered for a PhD in Psychology at UCT.

 Contemporary Higher Education Conference (HECU9): 15-16 November 2018, Cape Town